softsideoftech/softsidepress/pages/accountable-leadership.md

 ---
-## What I Could Do
-To summarize, here’s what I could have done at Clara to really be accountable:
+<b>S</b>o here’s what I could have done at Clara if I really wanted be an accountable leader:

 > _**Engage strategically**_ to understand the larger context around my projects.